Professor Veronique Filippi

 in Maternal Health and Epidemiology

-My degrees are in political sciences, demography and epidemiology and I am passionate about working within interdisciplinary teams to help improve women's health in low and middle income settings.
+My degrees are in political sciences, demography and epidemiology and I work within interdisciplinary teams to help improve women's health in low and middle income settings.
 My research interests include: developing methods for measuring reproductive and maternal morbidity in low income countries; documenting the long term health, social and economic consequences of obstetric complications; understanding how women manage their productive and reproductive needs after childbirth; learning from near-miss complications; improving quality of obstetric care through audit and maternal death reviews; improving respectful care and birth and postnatal preparedness.
-I conduct most of my research in African countries with involvement in research projects and large evaluation projects of interventions designed to reduce maternal mortality and improve infant health (EVA-PMDUP, FEMHEALTH, Alive and Thrive).
-I am a member of the STEPUP Research Programme Consortium on "Meeting reproductive health needs for the Millenium" (http://www.popcouncil.org/projects/325_STEPUP.asp) and the PRECISE network (http://precisenetwork.org).
-I provide technical support on maternal and near-miss case reviews.
+I conduct most of my research in African countries with involvement in research projects and large evaluations of interventions designed to reduce maternal mortality and improve infant health (EVA-PMDUP, FEMHEALTH, Alive and Thrive).
+I am a member of the PRECISE network (http://precisenetwork.org) on placental disorders and the ACCESS consortium on sexual and reproductive health.
+I provide technical support on maternal and near-miss case reviews/audits.

 I organise a MSc module entitled "Current Issues in Maternal and Perinatal Health in Low Income Countries", together with Dr Hannah Blencowe and Loveday Penn-Kekana, and supervise PhD students in maternal health and epidemiology.

 Please also visit the MARCH website for information on all maternal, adolescent, reproductive and child health activities in all faculties at LSHTM: http://march.lshtm.ac.uk/.